 It’s that easy!
 You sew the casing just like it instructs in the pattern, but the ruffle makes its own casing over the shoulder rather than joining to the sleeve to make the casing.
 Thread that elastic through and you’re all set!

 Now you can hem the dress, or add the contrasting band, OR simply continue with the pattern to finish the blouse/dress!

-The main fabric used for this dress is called “Who’s That Girl?” designed by Izak Zenou, manufactured by Robert Kaufman.
+The main fabric used for this dress is called “Who’s That Girl?” designed by Izak Zenou, manufactured by Robert Kaufman (this fabric is no longer available from the manufacturer.)
 The print is pure awesome and if you make your little one a dress out of it she may run around hugging her “Paris dress” for days and then insist on directing the photo shoot, whilst throwing all kinds of attitude your way.
 Fair warning.
 The fabric is a winner!
 The black polka dot is Robert Kaufman, too.

 So that’s it!
 Happy Sewing!